 - The SERP (Search Engine Results Page) was written in clear English.

-- The image was of a relevant tasty looking lasagne.
+- The image was of a relevant tasty-looking lasagne.

 - The recipe had good reviews.

-All of this information I processed in a matter of moments before I then clicked onto the website.
+All of this information I processed in a matter of moments before I then clicked on the website.
 I had no reason to look further because I had my answer.
 Google had found me my match.

 The average web user is not going to know about all the different ranking factors, they just want to get the information they are looking for as fast as possible.
 This is also why Google place so much emphasis on knowing your search phrases and interests so they can personalise the information they present to you (such as targetted adverts).
 Knowing your interest and search preferences improves your overall experience of finding information on the internet and keeps you coming back for more.